metsanchez/BookStore-WebApi-DotNet/README.md

-# .NET Kullanarak Bir Book Store Uygulaması İçin WebAPI Geliştirdim.
+# I developed WebAPI for a Book Store Application using .NET
 www.patika.dev